Loanword Legends | English Language Quiz

 B) “Kari” in Tamil means sauce — and gave rise to the English “curry.”

-That's it for today—thanks for playing along!
-Until next time, I Eat Quizzes - Out! ๐Ÿ‘‹
+And that’s your Loanwords fix complete, thanks for playing along!
+See you next time, I Eat Quizzes - Out! ๐Ÿ‘‹

 Spread quiz ❤️